 Priorities for Children, Young People and Education Committee - consultation responses

 EXAM CENTRES - we were pleased to publish a new list of Welsh exam centres this month.
 New centres have been added to the existing list, in new locations.
 This hopefully helps to reduce one key barrier to successful outcomes for our children.
 Several have been working hard to increase provision for candidates with additional learning needs.
+For the list please click here

-testing needed by some candidates.
+We now also have a private professional on board who is able to do the psychometric testing needed by some candidates.
 We have negotiated that this be done at a reasonable cost for those those who need it for their form 8, and have had no success with their LA EP service.
+Join and post in our Face Book group if you are a parent needing help with this.

 We are continuing to work on identifying new exam centres across Wales, and to ensure they offer equality of access whenever possible.
 We are also trying hard to ensure that these be competitively priced.
 Work in this area in ongoing, and we welcome all support in our endeavour to ensure that no child is left unable to obtain vital qualifications for reasons of cost or disability.
 If you are able to help please get in touch with cymrualn@gmail.com.